-The historic, arcaded forge in Dolsko was established in 1781 as evidenced by the construction date, placed on the lintel.
-From 1792, it was owned by the von Tresckow family, then it became part of the rural commune.
-At that time, the first owner was Schleusener, then the Helterhoff family.
-From about 1920, the forge belonged to Georg Helterhoff, who ran a blacksmith’s workshop in it.
-After the Second World War, the building was taken over by the Dębno commune.
+The village of Dolsk (Dölzig) was first recorded in documents in 1337 under the name Toltzick.
+The arcaded forge in Dolsk was built in 1781, which was recorded by the date of construction placed on the lintel of the entrance.
+From 1792 it was owned by the von Tresckow family, then it became part of the village commune.
+At that time, the first owner was Schleuseners, then the Helterhoff family.
+From around 1920, the forge belonged to Georg Helterhoff, who ran a blacksmith and locksmith workshop.
+After World War II, the building was taken by the Dębno commune.

-In 2009, a general renovation was carried out, after which a blacksmith’s tool exhibition was placed in the forge.
-Despite the late date of construction, the forge was placed on this site, due to the small transformations of the timber framing construction technique since the Middle Ages.
+In 2009, a general renovation was carried out, or basically the reconstruction of the forge after its partial collapse.
+At the end of the work, an exhibition of reconstructed blacksmith tools was placed inside the monument.
+Despite the late date of construction, the forge has been included in this portal due to small transformations of the timber frame construction technique since the Middle Ages.

 Webpage zabytek.pl, Kuźnia Dolsk.